M – Museum Leuven: Permanent collection and exhibitions

-M Museum manages the art collection, which is the property of the city of Leuven.
+M Leuven manages the art collection, which is the property of the city of Leuven.
 This collection has grown from what originally was an 18th-century room of curiosities.
 Through gifts, the art collection grew into a full-fledged collection offering an overview of the art production in Leuven and Brabant from the Middle Ages to the present.

 The historical collection of M has as its core paintings and objects from the late Gothic period (15th and 16th century) and a collection of 19th century paintings.
 The M collection includes masterpieces by Dirk Bouts, Rogier van der Weyden, Constantin Meunier, Jef Lambeaux and others.
 M is also a platform for discovering contemporary art as the collection includes painting, sculpture, photography, video, film and architecture.

 The museum organises many activities throughout the year such as themed exhibitions, family Sundays, children's workshops, tours, lectures, book presentations and framework of the exhibition offer.